 Magecart, the digital credit card skimming groups behind some of the most impactful hacks of 2018, was the culprit.
-As the world saw, Magecart is more than just the flavor of the week hacking group—it’s a threat that will haunt businesses long into the future.
-That’s why it’s foolish to view Magecart as anything but a new threat category all its own.
+As the world saw, Magecart is more than just the flavor of the week hacking group—it's a digital threat that will haunt businesses long into the future.
+That's why it's foolish to view Magecart as anything but a new threat category all its own.
 Like malware, phishing, domain infringement, etc., organizations now need a long-term solution to address it.

 2018 saw numerous high-profile digital credit card-skimming attacks against major international companies conducted by Magecart.
 Alongside British Airways, these included the likes of Ticketmaster and Newegg.
 These infamous breaches led to the group garnering unprecedented attention with WIRED naming it as one of the eight “most dangerous people on the internet in 2018”.

 Security professionals now have Magecart firmly on their radar but what they must remember is that the group is continuously evolving, as seen most recently with the never-before-documented Magecart Group 12.

 Magecart is becoming an even more significant digital threat as it continues to scale and evolve.
 The term, ‘Magecart,’ encompasses a wide range of groups that are all joined together by the same goal: to conduct web form skimming campaigns that help them amass payment information that Magecart actors then monetize.